datacarpentry/shell-genomics/episodes/01-introduction.md

 ~~~
 {: .bash}

-Notice that we can move two (or more) directory levels at a time by placing a `\`
-between directory names.

 Using tab complete can be very helpful.
 However, it will only autocomplete
 a file or directory name if you've typed enough characters to provide
 a unique identifier for the file or directory you are trying to access.